Mr-Un1k0d3r/MaliciousMacroGenerator/README.md

 ###### Memory check

 The macro is looking for the total memory size.
-Vms and test machine use less resources.
+Vms and test machines use less resources.

 ######  Uptime check

 The macro is looking for the system uptime.
 Sandboxes will return a short uptime.

+###### Obfuscation

 The python script will also generate obfuscated code to avoid heuristic detection